VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 Open a terminal.

 :::tip
-For Windows, a **PowerShell** terminal is well-suited for this.
+For Windows, a **PowerShell** terminal is well-suited for this tutorial.
 :::

-First, navigate to the root directory where **Director** was installed, and then to the `config` directory under that root.
+First, navigate to the root directory where **Director** was installed, and then to the `config` directory under the root.
 If you list the directory contents, you will see three subdirectories: `devices`, `routes`, and `targets`.

 ```CLI
 C:\>vm-install\config\Get-ChildItem